kubernetes/enhancements/keps/sig-scheduling/20190317-non-preempting-priorityclass.md

 * Conformance requirements for non-preempting PriorityClasses are agreed upon.

 ## Testing Plan
-Add unit, integration e2e tests for nonpreempting PriorityClasses to the existing scheduler tests.
+Add detailed unit and integration tests for nonpreempting workloads.

-Integration tests should be a focus.
+Add basic e2e tests, to ensure all components are working together.

 Ensure existing tests (for preempting PriorityClasses) do not break.